Frequently Asked Questions:

 How would an attacker with a quantum computer try to break security?

-The best-known quantum algorithm, Shor’s algorithm, is good at finding hidden subgroups and can break asymmetric algorithms (based on the hard problem of factorization or discreet logarithms) in polynomial time.
+The best-known quantum algorithm, Shor’s algorithm, is good at finding hidden subgroups and can break asymmetric algorithms (based on the hard problem of factorization or discrete logarithms) in polynomial time.
 RSA, DSA, ECDSA, DH, ECDH all fall into this category.
-The best quantum algorithm to attack the less vulnerable cryptography (symmetric and quantum resistant asymmetric algorithms) is Grover’s algorithm, which offers what’s known as ‘quantum speedup’ through quadratic improvement to unordered search.
+The best quantum algorithm to attack the less vulnerable cryptography (symmetric and quantum safe asymmetric algorithms) is Grover’s algorithm, which offers what’s known as ‘quantum speedup’ through quadratic improvement to unordered search.
 This means that for algorithms like AES, the effective bit strength is cut in half.
 Doubling the key size is considered a reasonable measure to mitigate quantum attacks that use Grover’s algorithm.

 What makes ISARA Radiate unique?

 ISARA Radiate includes a complete quantum safe algorithm toolkit for commercial use to secure vulnerable computer security against quantum computer attacks, and multiple integration tools to simplify development options and accelerate integration into existing or new products.
 ISARA Radiate means that it implements a quantum safe version of each type of public-key algorithm: public-key encryption, digital signature, and key agreement.
 It is also the first security solution on the market to offer a speed-optimized version of the ‘NewHope’ lattice-based algorithm detailed in the New Hope paper.

 Why should I worry about the quantum threat now?